Kaviyarasu24/Project/Intelliprompt_assistant_for_pc/README.md

-# Voice Assistant for Windows 10
+# Prompt Assistant for Windows 10

 A Simple Voice Assistant that can perform tasks or services for you based on verbal commands.